-3. Vlink 8x support (7VIF 4 only)
+3. Vlink 8x support

 Enable this setting to utilize the 8X mode (twice as fast as 4X) offered by advanced AGP cards.
 Your VGA card must support 8X mode in order to take advantage of the faster speed.

 4. PCI Delay Transaction